-- Goal A - Greensboro is a thriving, dynamic and livable city that people love to visit and call home. - Strategy 3 Comprehensively delineate and create land-use plans for the areas around significant gateways that define key entrances to the city, and continue to build a program that creates design elements that clearly indicate to visitors that they have arrived in Greensboro. - Goal D Our colleges, universities, and Career and Technical Education facilities play a leading role in the cultural, social and economic fabric of the community. - Strategy 1 Building on existing partnerships between the City, neighborhoods, and colleges and universities, while creating new partnerships, so higher education campuses play an increasingly stronger role in the cultural life of the larger community. - Goal E - Everyone does their part to maintain stable, attractive, and healthy places to live and raise families. - Strategy 1 Build upon successful community initiatives to improve housing conditions while encouraging community involvement and participation. - Strategy 2 - Build neighborhood association capacity to work collaboratively, assess conditions, and effect change. - Growing Economic Competitiveness - Greensboro will build a prosperous, resilient economy that creates equitable opportunities to succeed. - Goal B Increase and preserve the inventory of developable sites compatible with corporate and industrial uses. - Strategy 1 - Work with community partners to ensure that the appropriate sites on Greensboro's periphery are designated as Industrial on the Future Land Use map. - Goal C - Investment in cutting edge communications technology enhances the quality of life for all residents and helps businesses thrive. - Strategy 1 Encourage fiber-ready infrastructure to reduce the need for costly future upfits, increase property values and promote economic growth. - Goal E - Greensboro promotes homegrown businesses, supports entrepreneurship, cultivates industry leaders, and welcomes major corporations and institutions. - Strategy 2 Provide entrepreneurs at all stages of the business life cycle with connections to education, financing, and other resources and assets that support their growth.
+- Goal A - Greensboro is a thriving, dynamic and livable city that people love to visit and call home. - Strategy 3 Comprehensively delineate and create land-use plans for the areas around significant gateways that define key entrances to the city, and continue to build a program that creates design elements that clearly indicate to visitors that they have arrived in Greensboro. - Goal D - Our colleges, universities, and Career and Technical Education facilities play a leading role in the cultural, social and economic fabric of the community. - Strategy 1 - Building on existing partnerships between the City, neighborhoods, and colleges and universities, while creating new partnerships, so higher education campuses play an increasingly stronger role in the cultural life of the larger community. - Goal E - Everyone does their part to maintain stable, attractive, and healthy places to live and raise families. - Strategy 2 - Build neighborhood association capacity to work collaboratively, assess conditions, and effect change. - Growing Economic Competitiveness - Greensboro will build a prosperous, resilient economy that creates equitable opportunities to succeed. - Goal B - Increase and preserve the inventory of developable sites compatible with corporate and industrial uses. - Strategy 1 - Work with community partners to ensure that the appropriate sites on Greensboro's periphery are designated as Industrial on the Future Land Use map. - Goal C - Investment in cutting edge communications technology enhances the quality of life for all residents and helps businesses thrive. - Strategy 1 - Encourage fiber-ready infrastructure to reduce the need for costly future upfits, increase property values and promote economic growth. - Goal D - Education and workforce training opportunities empower residents to achieve financial security and career fulfillment and are matched to the needs of employers. - Strategy 1 - Work with our community partners to provide quality learning from early childhood to higher education through local schools and businesses. - Strategy 2 - Work with our partners to provide accessible and affordable career and workforce education. - Goal E - Greensboro promotes homegrown businesses, supports entrepreneurship, cultivates industry leaders, and welcomes major corporations and institutions. - Strategy 1 - Work cooperatively with local and regional economic development and entrepreneurial entities to leverage relationships and maximize impact with our collective resources. - Strategy 2 - Provide entrepreneurs at all stages of the business life cycle with connections to education, financing, and other resources and assets that support their growth.

-GSO 2040 Map Policies Future Land Use Map
+GSO 2040 Map Policies

+Future Land Use Map